Outbound for B2B services firms

 How does AI change outbound in 2026?

 It lowers the floor and raises the ceiling.
-AI-generated merge tags disguised as personalisation already get filtered by sophisticated buyers.
+AI-generated merge tags disguised as personalisation already get filtered by sophisticated buyers — the "I noticed your firm recently expanded into fintech" opener generated from a LinkedIn scrape reads as bot-written because it is.
 Operator-reviewed, AI-assisted first lines outperform both pure-human and pure-AI.
-The winning workflow is hybrid.
+The winning workflow is hybrid: AI drafts, operator reviews the first line and breakup, AI handles the middle three steps.